tomas-fryza/esp-micropython/README.md

 3. [Download](http://micropython.org/download/) the latest firmware for your target device, such as `esp32-20230426-v1.20.0.bin` for Espressif ESP32.

-4. Erase flash of target device (use your port name):
+4. Erase the Flash of target device (use your port name):

     ```shell
     esptool.py --chip esp32 --port /dev/ttyUSB0 erase_flash